matterport/showcase-sdk-examples/README.md

 ```

 ### Packages
-The repository is a [Lerna](https://lerna.js.org/) monorepo with the following local packages:
+The repository is a [Lerna](https://lerna.js.org/) monorepo.
+This means that the package.json dependencies at the root of the repository are shared with each of the individual packages.
+Please keep in mind that not all root-level dependencies are used by all examples.
+The packages include:

 #### vs-app
 frameworks: [Reactjs](https://reactjs.org/) + [SDK Bundle](https://matterport.github.io/showcase-sdk/sdkbundle_home.html)